-Did you know that Groningen is one of the youngest cities in Europe?
-With an average age of 34 years, the city has a unique vibe to it that you won’t find elsewhere.
-You will notice that many university buildings are located throughout the historic city centre, with students living nearly everywhere in the city.
-This is also the reason, students in Groningen refer to the city as their campus.
-Due to a fantastic biking infrastructure (Groningen has even been named the biking capital of the world), you will quickly realize that everything is just a short bike ride away.
-The city itself has everything you need, from popular fashion chains to open-air markets taking place several times a week.
-There's also a lot to explore outside of the city centre.
-Take a stroll by the canals, visit the iconic coloured houses at Reitdiephaven or challenge yourself by climbing Europe's tallest freestanding climbing wall.
+While Groningen is an old city with roots that can be traced back to the Iron Age, population-wise it’s one of the youngest in Europe.
+With an average age of 34 years, the city has a unique vibe that you won’t find elsewhere.
+Our university buildings are spread throughout the historic centre, with students living throughout town.
+This is why students here call the city their campus.
+Recently named the “biking capital of the world” it’s no surprise that Groningen has a fantastic biking infrastructure - everything is just a short bike ride away.
+The city itself has everything you need, from open-air street markets to popular fashion chains.
+There's also a lot to explore outside the centre: stroll along the canals, visit the iconic coloured houses at Reitdiephaven or challenge yourself by climbing Europe's tallest freestanding climbing wall.